Chapter 4 – The Faculty

 4.50.13 Voting on matters which require approval of the Faculty Senate shall be the privilege of all tenure track faculty from their effective date of hire and the privilege of all full-time non-tenure track faculty who have been employed as such for at least one year. #14-15–15

 4.60.10 Department Faculties.
 Efficient operation necessitates regularly scheduled department meetings.
-Monthly meeting are suggested as a minimum.
+Monthly meetings are suggested as a minimum.
 A democratic procedure in the conduct of department meetings is essential.
-The chairperson shall be responsible for keeping all members fully informed on matters of concern to the department.
+The chairperson shall be responsible for keeping all members fully informed on matters of concern to the department. #21-22-6

 4.60.11 Among the matters discussed in department meetings should be the advisability of introduction of new courses, especially those that give members opportunities for developing specific interests, provided, however, that more essential courses are not dropped or neglected.